 ● ● ●

 The important thing is you’re getting healthier.
-If you’ve followed our tips, you’re not only fitter, but living a healthier lifestyle.
-Completing the marathon is just the icing on the cake.
+If you follow our tips, you should not only be getting fitter, but living a healthier lifestyle.
+Completing the marathon will just be the icing on the cake.